QuantEcon/lecture-source-py/source/rst/amss3.rst

   \hat b = \frac{\mathcal B^*}{\beta E( E_t u_{c,t+1})} = \frac{\mathcal B^*}{\beta E( u_{c,t+1} )}

-where mathematical expectations are taken with respect to the ergodic distribution
+where mathematical expectations are taken with respect to the ergodic distribution.

 Rate of Convergence
 --------------------

-BEGS also derive the following  approximation to the rate of convergence to :math:`{\mathcal B}^{*}` from an arbitrary initial condition
+BEGS also derive the following  approximation to the rate of convergence to :math:`{\mathcal B}^{*}` from an arbitrary initial condition.

  .. math::
     :label: rate_of_convergence_1

     \frac{ E_t  ( {\mathcal B}_{t+1} - {\mathcal B}^{*} )} { ( {\mathcal B}_{t} - {\mathcal B}^{*} )} \approx \frac{1}{1 + \beta^2 {\rm var}^\infty ({\mathcal R} )}

-(See the equation above equation (47) in :cite:`BEGS1`)
+(See the equation above equation (47) in :cite:`BEGS1`).

 More Advanced Material
 ------------------------

-The remainder of this lecture is about  technical material based on  formulas from :cite:`BEGS1`
+The remainder of this lecture is about  technical material based on  formulas from :cite:`BEGS1`.

-The topic is interpreting  and extending formula :eq:`eq_criterion_fiscal_1` for the ergodic mean :math:`{\mathcal B}^*`
+The topic is interpreting  and extending formula :eq:`eq_criterion_fiscal_1` for the ergodic mean :math:`{\mathcal B}^*`.

 Chicken and Egg